How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Questions to ask:

-- How many integrated game studios do you've?
+- How many integrated game studios do you have?

 - Which studios require additional integration fees?

-- Do you've direct agreements with Pragmatic Play, Play'n GO, Nolimit City?
+- Do you have direct agreements with Pragmatic Play, Play'n GO, Nolimit City?

-- What's your process for adding new studios we request?
+- What is your process for adding new studios we request?

 Red flag: A platform that routes all game traffic through a single aggregator with no direct studio relationships will have weaker commercial terms — which translates to lower RTP deals and slower new content.